The Challenge of the Opening Act in Stand-Up Comedy

 Here’s why that is, no matter what “level” the comedian is at when performing in that critical opening spot…

-Instinctively, we are “on guard” around people we don’t know and there’s usually a measure of tension that exists until that tension is released and a feeling of “safety” for a lack of a better term exists (from group laughter).
+Instinctively, we are “on guard” around people we don’t know, and there’s usually a measure of tension that exists until that tension is released and a feeling of “safety” (for lack of a better term) exists (from group laughter).

 There is also that unfortunate possibility of those who are closest to the stage “getting picked on” by any of the comedians in the show, which can add a measure of uneasiness to those in the audience.

-Then there is the aspect that the opening comedian tends to known as the least skilled of the comedians in any line up.
+Then there is the aspect that the opening comedian tends to be known as the least skilled of the comedians in any lineup.

 From the comedian’s perspective, the audience is “cold” at this point.